dirkhovy/python_for_linguists/README.md

 In order to run this tutorial, you will need Python 3.
 The easiest way to install this is to got to [Anaconda](https://www.continuum.io/downloads), download the installer for your operating system, and run it.

-Then, download this tuorial (either as ZIP file or via GitHub clone), and open the .ipynb file.
+Then, download this tutorial (either as ZIP file or via GitHub clone), and open the .ipynb file.
 You can do this in a terminal window, by typing
 ```
 ipython notebook
 ```